breuerfelix/king-bot/README.md

     3.  write your email and password like following
     4.  `test@gmail.com;my_password`
     5.  save the file
-7.  execute in console:
+7.  execute script:
+    1.  browse to this directory via console
+        1. _important because of relative paths_
-    1.  `python start.py`
+    2.  `python start.py`
-    2.  read documentation for options like remote browser or headless browsing
+    3.  read documentation for options like remote browser or headless browsing
 8.  on mac or linux
     1.  use `python3` and `pip3` instead